***LAST MINUTE OFFER - 25% off advertised price when booked 7 or less days from your arrival date.

 THE LOST GARDENS OF HIGH NOON

 Gardens all around are now being maintained by miniature sheep!
 Pygmy goats originally reclaimed the garden from brambles.
-One hundred climbing roses have been planted to grow over newly erected pergolas, rope swags and fencing; they have to be climbing or the sheep eat them!
+One hundred climbing roses have been planted to grow over newly erected pergolas, rope swags and fencing.
+We are currently undertaking various projects such as our circular garden.

 Ladock is close to half the choicest attractions in Cornwall as chosen by the Telegraph :

 - Newquay Zoo – One of Britain’s best zoos, Newquay has 130 species, including lions, meercats, penguins and ring-tailed lemurs that visitors can feed by hand.
 Open all year.

 - The Eden Project – The world’s largest rainforest in captivity; there’s even a waterfall inside one of the giant Biomes, and these domes are architectural wonders in themselves.
 There are rock concerts in summer and ice-skating in winter.
 Open all year.

 - Lost Gardens of Heligan, near Mevagissey – Tim Smit’s first project in Cornwall (before Eden) remains a magical place.
 It covers 200 acres, so it’s possible to find peace here even in high summer.
 Beyond the flamboyant Himalayan spring garden are superb restored Edwardian fruit, flower and vegetable gardens.
 Deeper into the valley there are shady bowers and pools where damselflies dance.
 Open all year.

 - Trebah Garden – A valley garden full of sub-tropical plants and trees that tumbles down to the Helford River, where there’s a small beach for picnics and swimming with an excellent pub with views.
 A good garden for a family visit as it includes an inventive adventure playground and special children’s trails.
 Open all year.
 Just next door find Glendurgan Valley Garden with a maze and beach access.